 \subsection{Structural Equation Modeling}

-Next, we used structural equation modeling (SEM) to organize the relationships among the four factors obtained in EFA.
+Next, we used structural equation modeling (SEM) to organize the relationships among the four factors obtained in EFA, taking into account that ``Religious formation'' has causal precedence over the other three factors.
 SEM enables us to specify path diagrams that hypothesize relationships among the four factors.
-Each diagram can be converted into a model with two components \cite{Rosseel2012}: \begin{enumerate} \item \textit{a measurement model} that describes the relationship of factors and their indicators (survey questions) \item \textit{structural equations} that depict regressions among factors as causal paths from one factor to another. \end{enumerate}
+Each diagram can be converted into a model with two components \cite{Rosseel2012}: \begin{enumerate} \item \textit{a measurement model} that describes the relationship of factors and their indicators (survey questions); \item \textit{structural equations} that depict regressions among factors as causal paths from one factor to another. \end{enumerate}

-Given a model, the structural equation modeling algorithm (\texttt{lavaan::sem}) identifies the values for parameters within the measurement model and structural equation model that best match the observed data.
-The best parameters were estimated using Full Maximum Likelihood Estimation (FML).\footnote{FML is an algorithm that iteratively tests parameter settings until it converges on those values that minimize the difference between the covariance matrices of the observed data and model, respectively \cite{Rosseel2012}.}
+Given a model, the structural equation modeling algorithm (\texttt{lavaan::sem}) computes the values for parameters within the measurement model and structural equation model that best match the observed data.
+The best parameters were estimated using Full Maximum Likelihood Estimation (FML).

-The ${\chi}^2$ is the primary fit index for assessing the GOF between the observed values in the data and those produced by a SEM model.
+The ${\chi}^2$ is the statistical fit index used for assessing the GOF between the observed and model-implied covariance structures for the best solution for the model parameters.
 A ${\chi}^2$ that \textit{is not} significant implies a model with good fit.
 However, achieving a ${\chi}^2$ that is not significant for any model, regardless of fit quality, becomes increasingly difficult as the size of the sample increases.
 Most SEMs are based on samples of size $\tilde 200$.
 However, the sample size in our data set is measured in tens of thousands.
 Given the size of our data set, identifying a ${\chi}^2$ that is not significant is exceptionally unlikely.
 This is not uncommon.
-In situations where the sample size is sufficiently large, four fit indices are employed in combination to evaluate SEMs.
-These four fit indices are split into two categories: (1) incremental fit indices and (2) absolute fit indices \cite{hu1999cutoff, steiger2007understanding, bentler2007tests, iacobucci2010structural}.
+In situations where the sample size is large and the ${\chi}^2$ tests lead to over-rejection, it is usual to evaluate the models' fit using alternative fit indices (AFIs), which belong to two categories: (1) absolute fit indices and (2) incremental fit indices \cite{hu1999cutoff, steiger2007understanding, bentler2007tests, iacobucci2010structural}.